Stability of Chandrasekhar's nonlinear force-free fields: Introduction

-Burton et al. \cite{BNL13} investigated the orbital stability of traveling wave solutions in the 2D Euler equations based on the maximization of kinetic energy using a rearrangement with unknown vorticity functions, cf. \cite{Ben76}.
-See also Burton \cite{B21}.
-The author and Choi \cite{AC22} investigated stability in a relatively restricted class of traveling waves using minimization of (penalized) enstrophy with prescribed vorticity functions, which is also applicable for the stability of axisymmetric vortex rings without swirl due to additional Casimir invariants.
-It should be noted that stability results \cite{BNL13}, \cite{B21}, and \cite{AC22} are demonstrated for weak solutions without assuming boundedness of vorticity, cf. \cite{Vishik18}, \cite{Vishik18b}, \cite{ABCDGK}.
+The orbital stability of vortex pairs and axisymmetric vortex rings without swirls has been investigated in recent works.
+Burton et al. \cite{BNL13} demonstrated the orbital stability of vortex pairs in the 2D Euler equations based on Benjamin's maximization of kinetic energy using a rearrangement with unknown vorticity functions; see also \cite{B21}.
+The author and Choi \cite{AC22} investigated the orbital stability of relatively restricted class vortex pairs using the minimization of (penalized) enstrophy with prescribed vorticity functions.
+This stability method also applies to the stability of axisymmetric vortex rings without swirls.
+It should be noted that stability results \cite{BNL13}, \cite{B21}, and \cite{AC22} are demonstrated for weak solutions without assuming boundedness of vorticity.
 A particular type of vortex ring without swirls is Hill's spherical vortex rings, which are patch-type solutions; see \cite{Choi22} for the stability result in the Yudovich class \cite{UI}.

-Asymptotic stability, which is convergence to equilibrium as $t\to\infty$, is a more powerful stability concept than orbital (Lyapunov) stability.
-Bedrossian and Masmoudi \cite{BM15} established nonlinear asymptotic stability of the Euler equations for 2D Couette flows and disturbances in Gevrey classes.
-This stability mechanism is known as inviscid damping which is related to Landau damping in plasma physics \cite{MV11}.
+We remark that asymptotic stability, which is convergence to equilibrium as $t\to\infty$, is a more powerful stability concept than orbital (Lyapunov) stability.
+Bedrossian and Masmoudi \cite{BM15} established the nonlinear asymptotic stability of the Euler equations for 2D Couette flows and disturbances in Gevrey classes.
+This stability mechanism, inviscid damping, is related to Landau damping in plasma physics \cite{MV11}.
 See also \cite{IJ20}, \cite{IJ22}, \cite{MZ20}, and \cite{IJ22b} for nonlinear asymptotic stability results.
-In \cite{DM18}, it is demonstrated that instability occurs for disturbances in low regular Gevrey classes.
-See \cite{BPM19} for more information on the asymptotic stability of the Euler equations.
-We also discuss recent works \cite{RZ17}, \cite{ZZZ22}, \cite{LMZZ22} on linear asymptotic stability for sheared velocity and magnetic fields in ideal MHD.
+We also discuss recent works \cite{RZ17}, \cite{ZZZ22}, and \cite{LMZZ22} on linear asymptotic stability for sheared velocity and magnetic fields in ideal MHD.

-Theorems 1.1 and 1.3 are the first (orbital) stability results for MHD equilibria in ideal MHD in terms of the \textit{existence} of weak ideal limits of Leray--Hopf solutions.
-They are based on the minimization of total energy following Taylor's relaxation theory.
-We describe the ideas of the proofs in subsection 1.6.